Mors02/DnD-Map-Tool/README.md

  - Show DM screen for notes with Ctrl + D
  - Save your map with Ctrl + S
  - Load your map with Ctrl + L
+ - Screenshot your map with Ctrl + H